darkstorm2150/OpenGen/README.md

+This repository contains training data for Stable Diffusion.

 #### About OpenGen Project

 OpenGen is an AI project focused on creating high-quality images through Stable Diffusion, a deep learning technique that leverages neural networks to generate realistic images.
 The project aims to provide an open-source solution for researchers and developers to experiment with and build upon.